Wild Barts Can't Be Broken: Plot

 The Simpsons are at Springfield War Memorial Stadium, watching a Springfield Isotopes baseball game.
 After Cyndi Lauper's rendition of the national anthem, the crowd all begins to leave before the announcer reminds them that there's still a ball game to be played.
 After the first pitch, Homer becomes disappointed by the poor performance of the Isotopes and goes to wait in the car.
 The game picks up as the Isotopes and the rival team are deadlocked into a tight game.
-Six months later, he enters Moe's Tavern and is informed by Lenny and Carl that the Isotopes are in the playoffs, and have been playing well (although a sniper is credited with much of their success as well).
+Six months later, he enters Moe's Tavern and is informed by Lenny and Carl that the Isotopes are in the playoffs, and have been playing well (although a sniper's deadly rampage at the All-Star Game is credited with much of their success).
 Homer jumps on the Isotopes bandwagon as they win the pennant.
 To celebrate, Homer, Lenny, Carl, and Barney go on a drunken rampage and end up vandalizing Springfield Elementary School.

 The next morning, Homer discovers his now badly damaged car, oblivious that he and his friends were responsible.
 Chief Wiggum jumps to the conclusion that the vandalism at the school is the work of "no good punk kids", and immediately enforces a curfew on all of Springfield's children, prohibiting them from being on the local streets after dark.
-However, the kids do not react well to the new rules, and soon rally together to break curfew so they can see an 1950s drive-in horror movie which they saw advertised on television, called The Bloodening.
+The kids do not react well to the new rules, and soon rally together to break curfew so they can see a 1950s drive-in horror movie which they saw advertised on television, called The Bloodening.
 While at the movie, the screening is suddenly stopped by Chief Wiggum.
 As punishment for breaking curfew, the children must clean a police billboard with Chief Wiggum on it.

-To get even with their parents and the other grownups, the children set up a late night pirate radio show called We Know All Your Secrets, in which they expose the grownup's secrets all through Springfield, similar to the children in the movie.
+To get even with their parents and the other adults, the children set up a late night pirate radio show called We Know All Your Secrets, in which they expose the adults' secrets all through Springfield, similar to the children in the movie.
 They are tracked down at the billboard by Professor Frink, resulting in a musical confrontation, between the kids and adults of Springfield.
 However, this in turn rouses the ire of Grampa Simpson and the other senior citizens trying to get some sleep.
 To get even with both groups, they take the measure of voting a brand new curfew, sending everyone under the age of seventy to their own homes before sunset.
-It is passed by a single vote, due to Homer refusing to cast a ballot, claiming "it wouldn't have made a difference."
+It is passed by a single vote, due to Homer refusing to cast a ballot, claiming "it wouldn't have made a difference".
+Elderly residents including Abe, Jasper, Old Jewish Man and others have a great time in the undisturbed dusk streets of Springfield.